thomasphall/container-rfp-demo/README.md

 ## Experimenting With *Publisher* Load and *Subscriber* Capacity
-<span style="color:red">***In your live demonstration using Kubernetes, we would like you to demonstrate that the *Subscriber* count can be increased dynamically as the *Publisher* count is increased manually.***</span>
+<span style="color:red">***In your live demonstration using Kubernetes, we would like you to demonstrate that the number of running *Subscribers* can be increased automatically as the number of running *Publishers* is increased manually.***</span>

+<span style="color:red">***After testing in your local environment to confirm that the application behaves as I claim it will, we would like you to create a deployment solution for your platform to demonstrate that automatic scaling of the *Subscriber* application works correctly.***</span>

 Using the provided docker-compose.yml file, the *Publihser* load and *Subscriber* capacity are in perfect balance, each publishing or consuming one message per second.
 This means the message count will stay, as it should, near zero at all times.

-In order to demonstrate your ability to auto-scale the number of running *Subscribers* based on the count of unconsumed message, you will first need to run additional *Publishers* to create an imbalance between publishing load and consuming capacity.
-This can be accomplished by simply running additional *Publihsers*.
+In order to demonstrate your ability to auto-scale the number of running *Subscribers* based on the count of unconsumed messages, you will first need to run additional *Publishers* to create an imbalance between publishing load and consuming capacity.
+This can be accomplished by running additional *Publihsers*.

 Once you have created an inbalance, and begin to see numbers of unconsumed messages significantly greater than zero, you will want to add additional *Subscribers* in order to bring the solution's overall consumption capacity above parity with its publishing capacity.